Photo

 PARALLEL SESSION 4

-• Johanna Bac-Molenaar (NL) - "Low chill strawberries: Long picking season with low energy input"
+• Johanna Bac-Molenaar et al (NL) - "Low chill strawberries: Long picking season with low energy input"

-• Stef Laurijssen (BE) - "Energy-saving strategies for early-season strawberry production in North-West European greenhouses"
+• Stef Laurijssen et al (BE) - "Energy-saving strategies for early-season strawberry production in North-West European greenhouses"

-• Brian Farneti (IT) - "Impact of postharvest LED light treatments on strawberry quality during cold storage"
+• Brian Farneti et al (IT) - "Impact of postharvest LED light treatments on strawberry quality during cold storage"

 • Commercialisation: Innovation & Trends